 Accident statistics can indicate the most common injuries, times, locations and activities at the College.
-These can be a useful tool in risk assessment, highlighting areas to concentrate on and tailor first-aid provision - such statistics are kept by the First Aid Officer, and are reviewed with the assistance of the Health and Safety Officer on a termly basis leading to any appropriate action points.
+These can be a useful tool in risk assessment, highlighting areas to concentrate on and tailor first-aid provision - such statistics are accessed by the First aid Officer, and are reviewed with the assistance of the H&S Officer on a termly basis leading to any appropriate action points.